-Signal Name Туре Description Initial State TEST[4:0] Input PU Test Mode Setting Test pins.
+Signal Name Туре Description Initial State TEST[4:0] Input Test Mode Setting Input PU Test pins.
 These pins must be left open or fixed to High.
-TEST11 may be used when debugging the system.
-Toshiba recommende that your Input TEST[1] may be used when debugging the system.
-Toshiba recommends that your board design enable the pin to be driven low after the TX4937 is mounted on the PC board.
+TEST[1] may be used when debugging the system.
+Toshiba recommends that your board design enable the pin to be driven low after the TX4938 is mounted on the PC board.
 Contact Toshiba technical staff for more information on the TEST[1] functions.

-3.1.15 Power Supply Pins
+3.1.20 Power Supply Pins